zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 Basically what I think this means is that py-spy is likely to be easier to maintain longterm than rbspy -- since rbspy depends on unstable internal Ruby interfaces, future versions of Ruby could break it at any time.

-### you can install it with pip!

-Another thing he's done that's really nice is make it installable with `pip` -- you can run `pip install py-spy` and have it download a binary immediately!
-This is cool because, even though `py-spy` is a Rust program, obviously Python programmers are used to installing software with `pip` and not `cargo`, so making it installable with pip is important for adoption.

-In [the README](https://github.com/benfred/py-spy) he describes what he had to do to distribute a Rust executable with pip without requiring that users have a Rust compiler installed.

 ### the start of an ecosystem of profilers in Rust?? :)